asaintsever/tinyworld-utils/README.md

 Supported JRE distributions are stored in [Release](https://github.com/asaintsever/tinyworld-utils/releases).
 They are used to build the portable and AppImage packages of TinyWorld.

-## ImageMagick with HEIC support
+## ImageMagick with HEIF/HEIC support

-Linux and Windows static binaries of ImageMagick 7.1.0 with HEIC support can be found in [Release](https://github.com/asaintsever/tinyworld-utils/releases) section.
+Linux x64/arm64 and Windows x64 static binaries of ImageMagick 7.1.0 with HEIF/HEIC support can be found in [Release](https://github.com/asaintsever/tinyworld-utils/releases) section.

 Currently, TinyWorld only relies on ImageMagick for thumbnails generation from HEIC photos.